The typefaces you choose can have a huge impact on the way your brand communicates.

 Don’t be afraid to use one typeface across your entire brand.
 Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.

 Here's an example of a template using the Libre Baskerville font: Blue Modern Building Art Museum Club Fundraising Poster

 Bebas Neue is a favorite out there in the design-sphere.
 It’s condensed and clean form makes it excellent to use for headings.
 The rounded comparison of Bebas to Montserrat makes for a tidy and contemporary pairing.

 Lora has brushed curves that make it a very elegant and sophisticated typeface.
-The effect of using the italic and regular togther is charming and feminine.
+The effect of using italic and regular together is charming and feminine.

 07. Roboto Condensed

 Roboto Condensed is a sans serif typeface with a reading rhythm that is more like that of serifs, therefore a great choice for body copy as well as headings.

 With strong arches and curves, Cooper Hewitt is a classic typeface with excellent variations to use to separate your headings, subheadings and body copy respectfully.